amagnasco/xwpe/README.md

 modifying the structure of xwpe is a large undertaking and will take a long time to complete.

+## Use ##

+See INSTALL for how to compile and install.
+In short get to the main project directory and execute:

+`./configure `
+`make`
+`sudo make install`

+From then on xwpe/xwe/wpe/we will be installed in /usr/local/bin.
+If you don't have X11, only wpe/we will be installed.

+## Development ##

+if you want to develop and use debugging do:

+`./configure CFLAGS="-g -O0"

 ## Copyright ##

 Copyright (C) 1993 Fred Kruse. xwpe is free; anyone may